langchain-ai/langgraph-studio/README.md

 ## Overview

-LangGraph Studio is a desktop app for prototyping and debugging LangGraph Cloud applications locally.
-LangGraph Studio allows you to run API server for your LangGraph app and interact with it via a UI, all in one place.
+LangGraph Studio is a desktop app for prototyping and debugging LangGraph applications locally.
+LangGraph Studio runs an API server for your LangGraph app and lets you interact with it via a UI, all in one place.
 Agent trajectories are visually laid out, making it easier to understand agent workflows and to debug failure modes.
-LangGraph Studio leverages full power of LangGraph and LangGraph Cloud features, including adding breakpoints for easy interruption, state editing, resumption, and time travel.
+LangGraph Studio leverages the full power of LangGraph and LangGraph Cloud features, including adding breakpoints for easy interruption, state editing, resumption, and time travel.

 ## Setup